veerathp/sagemaker-workshop-labs/README.md

 # Machine Learning Workshop

 ## Prerequisites
-Setup Amazon SageMaker Studio and clone GitHub repository

-Login into the AWS console
+Sign in to the AWS console

    - Step 1.
 Paste the hash login URL associated to your name in a browser

    - Step 2.
 Click “AWS Console”, then “Open AWS Console”

 Open Amazon SageMaker Studio
    - Step 3.
-Navigate to Amazon SageMaker service.
+Navigate to Amazon SageMaker service

    - Step 4.
-Create Amazon SageMaker Studio Session in Oregon (us-west-2) region.
+Create Amazon SageMaker Studio session in Oregon (us-west-2) region.

+      Select "Quick start" with "Create a new role" in the "Execution Role" section, then click "Submit".
+This will take about 2-3 mins.

+      Once its completed and the Amazon SageMaker Studio domain has status "Ready", select "Open Studio".

 Clone GitHub repository within the Amazon SageMaker Studio
    - Step 5.
-To clone, go to the `File → Terminal` and then run the command below
+Within Amazon SageMaker Studio, go to the `File → New → Terminal` and then run following command
    ```
   git clone https://github.com/veerathp/sagemaker-workshop-labs.git
    ```